ErebusAres/DriftShell/README.md

 ## Legacy (Python version)

-`hackterm_game.py` is an older CLI prototype.
-The web UI is the current direction for hackmud-like visualization.
+The old Python CLI prototype has been removed; the web UI is the current direction for hackmud-like visualization.